Perrys Victory International Peace Memorial A Testament To Everlasting Peace

 “Don’t Give Up The Ship.” famous words from Naval Commander Oliver Hazard Perry to his troops as they defended this area against the British in the Battle of Lake Erie.
 These words remain stirring to this day.
 Despite being heavily unnumbered and outgunned, Perry was victorious at the battle.
 This was a crucial turning point in the War of 1812, and the U.S. went on to win the war.

-Entombed at the base of the column are six brave soldiers who died during the battle, three American, three British.
-The names of all the soldiers slain in the battle, including Commodore Perry are also etched inside the grand rotunda.
+Entombed at the base of the Perrys Victory International Peace Memorial are six brave soldiers who died during the battle, three American and three British.
+The names of all the soldiers slain in the battle, including Commodore Perry, are also etched inside the grand rotunda.
 After the war of 1812, relations between the United States and England have remained peaceful ever since.
 The Monument is an enduring symbol of this peace, its construction a multi-state effort to “inculcate the lessons of international peace by arbitration and disarmament.”

-Put-in-Bay Events At The Perry’s Victory & International Peace Memorial
+Put-in-Bay Events At Perrys Victory International Peace Memorial

 The grounds in front of the column are an accessible space for Put-in-Bay Events all summer long.
 The park system also sponsors events.

 Arts on Erie is a popular week-long arts and crafts festival held on the back porch for adults and kids.
 The Put-in-Bay Maritime Celebration with U.S. Brig Niagara is a celebration of tradition and history on Put-in-Bay.
 Tour the ship Brig Niagara and enjoy a festive atmosphere all weekend long.
-Get here early and save the best seats for the Fourth of July Fireworks at Perry’s.
+Get here early and save the best seats for the Fourth of July Fireworks at Perrys Victory International Peace Memorial.
 They even have music to accompany the display.
 The Monument is an essential symbol of everlasting peace as well as a community hub for Put-in-Bay.
 We are fortunate to have it!